-Financial exploitation is when a caretaker, family member, or anyone with an ongoing relationship improperly or illegally uses the money or property of a person who is elderly or has a disability for personal benefit or profit.
+Financial exploitation occurs when a relative or caretaker (or anyone with an ongoing relationship) improperly or illegally uses the money or property of a person who is elderly or has a disability for personal benefit or profit.

 - Sudden changes in bank accounts or banking practices.